why does sleep feel so fast?

 Why Does Sleep Feel So Short?

-Think of a good night’s sleep as akin to an operation that requires a general anesthetic.
 When we’re in the OR and feeling the effects of the sedative, our eyes will close, no matter how much we fight it.
 The next thing we know, we’re awake and in the recovery ward.

-The same applies when we fall into a deep and restful slumber at night.
-If we manage to sleep the entire night, not needing to use the bathroom overnight or rise for any other reason, the distance between bedtime and the sound of an alarm can feel like seconds.
+If we sleep the entire night, not needing to use the bathroom overnight or rise for any other reason, the distance between bedtime and the sound of an alarm can feel like seconds.

-Not all sleep stages appear to speed up time in this fashion, though.
 Slow-wave sleep is the most critical component to making sleep feel like a way to speed up time.
-This is one of the four stages of sleep that we all go through each night in bed.
+This is one of the 4 stages of sleep that we all go through each night in bed.

 What Are The Four Stages of Sleep?